 - Describe the difference between double-action and single-action.

-- What’s the difference between a revolver and an automatic?
+- What’s the difference between a revolver and a semi-automatic?

 - List the cycles of operation on a pistol.